 Release date: 17 November 2011

-As part of the Migration Statistics Improvement Programme (MSIP), ONS has introduced a major improvement to the methodology for producing local authority long-term migration estimates within England and Wales.
+As part of the migration statistics improvement programme (MSIP), we have introduced a major improvement to the methodology for producing LA long-term migration estimates within England and Wales.

 The improved method uses a range of administrative sources to directly distribute the national England and Wales long-term immigration total to local authorities.

 These improvements have been made possible through improved access to administrative data.
 This new approach replaces the current method, which uses modelled estimates from the international passenger survey (IPS).

 This release contains a range of information including:

 indicative LA long-term immigration figures based on the improved method for the last five years (mid-2006 to mid-2010)